lfloris/openshift-dev-training/Labs/Lab08-Operator-deployment/operator-deployment-web-ex-1.md

 ## Part 1 - Create the Project

-First we need to log in with a non-admin role and create a project similar to `lab08-operator`.
+First we need to log in with a non-admin role and create a project similar to `lab08-operators`.
+For the developer role, we'll use the `ibmuser` user.

-Log into OpenShift using the CLI, as described [here](../Getting-started/log-in-to-openshift.md).
+Log into OpenShift using the CLI with the user `ibmuser`, as described [here](../Getting-started/log-in-to-openshift.md).

-Create the project
+Create the project as this user

 ```
-$ oc new-project lab08-operator
+$ oc new-project lab08-operators
 ```

 ## Part 2 - Install the Operator

 Now we should take the role of the Cluster Administrator to make the PostgreSQL Operator available.

-Log in as the admin user, following the same process as described [here](../Getting-started/log-in-to-openshift.md), except this time we log in with admin credentials.
-In this lab environment, use the following
+Log in as the cluster-admin `ibmadmin` user.
+Only administrative users can install operators to projects.
+Once an operator has been installed to a project, developers with access to that project can consume the operator Custom Resources to create applications.

 ```
 $ oc login https://api.demo.ibmdte.net:6443 -u ibmadmin -p engageibm